mohanxz1/cricket_score_display/README.md

 License

 Overview
-cricket_score_display is a developer tool that facilitates the presentation of real-time cricket scores, integrating detailed match data and player statistics into a cohesive display.
-It serves as the backbone for building dynamic cricket scoreboards and analysis systems.
+cricket_score_display is a developer tool that facilitates the presentation of real-time cricket scores, integrating detailed match data and player statistics into a cohesive display [cite: image_5cf597.png].
+It serves as the backbone for building dynamic cricket scoreboards and analysis systems [cite: image_5cf597.png].

-This project streamlines the process of tracking and displaying cricket match data.
+This project streamlines the process of tracking and displaying cricket match data [cite: image_5cf597.png].

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.